Southwestern-Higher-Learning/southwestern-higher-learning.github.io/docs/developers/backend/using-docs.md

 This access token is used in the headers of your request, where you can set the `Authorize` header to `Bearer <access_token>`.
 The documentation website takes care of this.
 Near the top of the page, there is a green `Authorize` button.
 Click on that and fill out the `Value` box with the access token from `http://localhost:8080/auth/code/client`.
 Click on `Authorize` and then `Close` will let you access the protected routes.
 To verify that your access token is correct, go to the `/user/me` route try it out.
 The response should be your specific user information.

+## Wrapping Up

+Now that you have your docs authorized, you're now able to use any of the routes (except ones requiring a superuser permission).